neondatabase/website/content/docs/guides/vercel.md

 ![Select Vercel variables](/docs/guides/vercel_select_variables.png)

-### Change the database and role for preview deployment branches
+### Change the database and role for preview branches

 When you install the integration, you select a database and role for your Neon project.
 These details are used to define the database connection details in the Vercel environment variables mentioned [above](#configure-environment-variables).
 From the Vercel integration drawer in the Neon Console, you can choose a different database and role for new preview deployment branches.